-Contact your national representative who is either Nick Dondiego (nick@tep.org) for chapters or Jake Corter (jake@tep.org) for colonies.
-You can also contact our Vice Consul for Undergraduate Affairs, Matt Tursi at (vcua@tep.org).
+Contact your national representative Jake Corter (jake@tep.org) with questions.
+You can also contact our Vice Consul for Undergraduate Affairs Brian Deyo at (vcua@tep.org).
 They can provide you with assistance.
 They can also arrange for direct training for you or another officer if needed.